ACCREDITATION AND REGISTRATION OF SHORT COURSES OFFERED BY STELLENBOSCH UNIVERSITY

 1. Registration of Stellenbosch University as provider of education and training courses and programmes.

 All public higher education institutions are accredited by the Department of Education as providers of Higher Education and Training programmes.
-This accreditation took place by default with the introduction of SAQA (1996) and other Higher Education related legislation (e.g. the HE Act in 1997).
-Only private providers of higher education have to formally apply for accreditation as providers.
-Stellenbosch University is therefore accredited as a provider by the Department of Higher Education and Training (DHET) and is registered on the SAQA list of Public Higher Education Providers.
-Public Higher Education institutions do not receive provider accreditation/registration numbers from the Department of Education or from SAQA.
+Stellenbosch University is accredited as a provider by the Department of Education and is registered on the SAQA list of Public Higher Education Providers.

 2. Accreditation of short courses presented by Stellenbosch University